premgopalan/collabtm/README.md

 (2) cd n6040-m3900-k100-batch;
 ../../src/gaprec -dir ../../example/movielens -n 6040 -m 3900  -k 100 -rfreq 10 -gen-ranking

-This will rank all y == 0 in training and the test.tsv pairs in decreasing order of their scores, along with true ratings from test.tsv.
-Note that to step 2 you will need the test_users.tsv file.
+This will rank the y == 0 in training and the test.tsv pairs in decreasing order of their scores, along with true ratings from test.tsv.
+This ranking is done only for the users in test_users.tsv.
+So to run step 2 you will need the test_users.tsv file.

 The output is now in n6040-m3900-k100-batch/ranking.tsv.